What Is the RADIUS Protocol and How Does It Work?

 Key Points

-- RADIUS is a protocol for centralized Authentication, Authorization, and Accounting (AAA).
+• RADIUS is a client-server protocol for centralized Authentication, Authorization, and Accounting (AAA), deployable on-premises or in the cloud.

-- It supports password-based authentication but is more secure with certificate-driven methods like EAP-TLS.
+• While it supports password-based authentication with PEAP-MSCHAPv2 and EAP-TTLS/PAP, the RADIUS protocol is more secure with certificate-based methods like EAP-TLS.

-- JoinNow Cloud RADIUS is a managed RADIUS service designed to enable passwordless EAP-TLS authentication for organizations, improving security and scalability.
+• JoinNow Cloud RADIUS is a managed RADIUS service enabling passwordless EAP-TLS authentication for better security and scalability.

-The RADIUS protocol is employed by various entities such as Internet Service Providers (ISPs), cellular network providers, and corporate and educational networks, and serves three fundamental purposes.
+Its user-friendliness, effectiveness, and capacity for expansion makes RADIUS the clear choice for security-conscious organizations such as Internet Service Providers (ISPs), cellular network providers, and corporate and educational networks.

 History of RADIUS